WillXing/node_jsnsd/README.md

 `$sudo install -g express-generator@4`.

+**How to use it**
+If we wanted to create a project called `my-project` we would do:-

+`$express my-project`

+If we wanted to automatically set the view engine to handlebars then we would do:-
+`$express --hbs my-project`

 If we use the Express generator and it asks us to only allow static hosting in development and production static hosting is left as a deployment infrastructure problem then in app,js file we need to change static to:-